DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-making-productive-use-of-assessment/summer-week-4-mentor-materials.md

 Review: 5 mins

-1. Start this session by briefly following up the actions that the mentee set at the end of last week’s session.
+1. Start this session by briefly following up the actions that the mentee set at the end of last week's session.
 Ask your mentee to summarise:
    - what they did
    - the impact of this on pupil learning (including how they are evaluating this)
    - what they will do going forward to build on these actions